 First, what do they need?

-Before diving into exploring design solutions, we need to understand user’s needs.
+Before diving into exploring design solutions, we need to understand the user’s needs.

-The User Research phase needed to include all people involved in their process, which means :
+The User Research phase needed to include all people involved in the process, which means :

 - resident managers,